 Not only has Oldham’s transportation system received a much-needed facelift in recent years, but the town has benefited from investment in other areas too.
 With improvements made to its housing and educational facilities, Oldham continues to build upon its inclination for innovation by acting as a central hub for students and academics alike.
 Now completed by a cutting-edge University Campus and Life Long Learning Centre, Oldham is a positive hotbed for those looking to pursue higher education.

-Home to national treasure Peter Kay and wielding an industrious history to rival any other town in the UK, Bolton is one of the North West’s dynamic towns.
+Home to national treasure Peter Kay and wielding an industrious history to rival any other town in the UK, Bolton is one of the North West’s many dynamic towns.
 Throughout the duration of the industrial revolution, towns such as Bolton's and Wigan's importance were underpinned by their contribution to the cotton industry.
 However, just like many towns in the UK, Bolton experienced the full brunt of the recession in 2008.

 Shops closed, high streets became deserted and Bolton looked like it was on the fast track to economic ruin.
 Now, thanks to external investment, this once industrious town is part of a hugely ambitious plan to restore its former glory.
 Set to receive over £1 billion of investment from both public and private sectors, Bolton is set for massive development.
 With 1,800 new homes, 7,400 new jobs and an economic activity worth of £412 million, Bolton is about to experience unprecedented change.